Pacificfish/LearnRBX/RAILWAY_DEPLOY.md

 # STRIPE_SECRET_KEY=sk_test_...
 # STRIPE_PRICE_ID_MONTHLY=price_...
 # STRIPE_WEBHOOK_SECRET=whsec_...

+# Optional - OpenAI (for AI chatbot feature)
+# OPENAI_API_KEY=sk-...
 ```

 **Important**:
 - Replace `NEXT_PUBLIC_SITE_URL` with your actual Railway app URL after deployment
 - Stripe variables are optional - the app will work with placeholders for now
+- OpenAI API key is optional - the AI chatbot will show a "not configured" message if not set

 ## Step 4: Get Your App URL